NOAA-Omics/noaa-omics-metabarcoding-assays/README.md

 - `targetTaxonomicScope`: The taxonomic group(s) targeted in the study.
 This can differ from the targetTaxonomicAssay.
 For example, the targetTaxonomicAssay may be "Chordata" while the targetTaxonomicScope is "Chondrichthyes" (bony fish, sharks and rays).
 - `target_gene`: Targeted gene or locus name for marker gene studies.
 - `target_subfragment`: Name of subfragment of a gene or locus.
 Used to identify specific regions on marker genes like V6 of 16S rRNA.
-- `ampliconSize`: The length of the amplicon in basepairs *excluding* the primers, adapters, and MIDs.
-A range can be entered separated by a bar "|" (e.g., "140 | 160").
-Units in basepairs.
 - `pcr_primer_[forward|reverse]`: Primer sequence (5'->3').
 The primer sequence should NOT contain MIDs and adapter sequences and should be reported in uppercase letters.
 In primers containing an "N" (any base), the published sequence may contain an "I" (inosine, pairs with any base).
 - `pcr_primer_name_[forward|reverse]`: Standardized primer name, using original name but adding the name of the target gene, target subfragment (if applicable), and in some cases author information.
 - `pcr_primer_reference_[forward|reverse]`: Link to original publication (DOI if available) of primer.